xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Numeric Operators:
 ==================

+For Numeric Operators we allow trailing characters and also allow non-number arguments.
+Reason for this behaviour is that it makes things robust if some of the parameters come in as CGI parameters.
+Ex:- if you had a CGI param at the end of a URL that was supposed to be a number, and sent it in an email or a message, it's possible for the person receiving to end up with a URL with a dot or semicolon at the end (from punctuation in your message).

 $add{...}
 	add arguments together (if called with one argument, this will convert it to a string and back, which ensures it is an integer).